juanjosegarciaripoll/seemps2/docs/seemps_objects_canonical.rst

-.. currentmodule:: seemps
+.. currentmodule:: seemps.state

 .. _mps_classes:

 ********************************************************
-Canonical form MPS (:class:`~seemps.state.CanonicalMPS`)
+Canonical form MPS (:class:`CanonicalMPS`)
 ********************************************************

 There is a particular form of matrix-product states where most of the tensors are isometries that, when contracted from the left or the right, they give the identity.
-In SeeMPS we call those states being in "canonical form" and have a special class :class:`~seemps.state.CanonicalMPS` for them.
+In SeeMPS we call those states being in "canonical form" and have a special class :class:`CanonicalMPS` for them.

 Assume we have a state :math:`\psi` in canonical form with respect to the `n`-th site.
 This state can be written as